+Inpatient hospital care\

-Services that are covered for you Inpatient hospital care Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
-Inpatient covered stay each time you discharged is your last inpatient day.
+Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
+Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
+The day before you are discharged is your last inpatient day.